Mike Hewson: Shearing

 What Do I Do?

-This site has Sound Effects, it brings a little of the countryside to your computer.
+This site has sound effects ,it brings a little of the countryside to your computer.

-I can also trim sheep's and goat's feet.
+I also trim sheep's and goat's feet

 Contact Me

-Phone me on my mobile up to 10pm on 077 9595 6922
+Phone me on my mobile up to 9pm on 07795 956 922

 Email me on sheepshearermike@btinternet.com